Utility tokens vs. security tokens

 If their ICO is a hit, then they could raise millions of dollars without needing to borrow a dime!
 Raising funds from Venture Capitalists involves a lot more stress and rigor.

 ICOs also remove the barrier that keeps many individuals from entering the investment market.
-In the US, only individuals with at least US $ 1 million in semi-liquid net worth excluding their primary residence can become accredited investors.
+In the United States, only individuals with at least US $ 1 million in semi-liquid net worth excluding their primary residence can become accredited investors.

 Their popularity notwithstanding, ICOs still remain largely unregulated.
 This means that investors have very little legal protection against unfair practices.